 Make the fun trip to Bandung balanced by visiting the educational Bosscha Observatory in Lembang.
 Bosscha Observatory is an educational tourism spot well-known for its gigantic Zeiss telescope.
 People should know that Bosscha is the only astronomical observatory in Indonesia.
 Hence, makes its role in astronomical study crucial.

-Not only for scientists, but Bosscha also opens its arm wide for general visitors.
+Not only for scientists, Bosscha also opens its arm wide to general visitors.
 The aim is to inform and educate common people about the cosmos, the sun, the star even the asteroid.
 For astronomy enthusiasts, Bosscha is definitely worth a visit.

 There is a demo on how to operate the telescope.
 Zeiss telescope may be the primadonna, but the 6 other telescopes are also intriguing to learn too.

 For the midday visit, tourists will have to pay Rp15.000 for the entrance fee.
 While for the night visit it cost Rp20.000.
 The night tour starts during 5:00 – 8:00 PM.

 Bosscha Observatory Opening Hours

 The Bosscha Observatory is open from Tuesday to Saturday.
 However, tourists can only visit the observatory on Saturday.
 From Tuesday until Friday, the observatory is open for institutional visits only.

 There are 4 sessions at midday, starting from 9:30 AM, 10:45 AM, 12:00 PM, and 1:45 PM.
 While for a night visit, it starts from 5 to 8 PM.
 However, it required a reservation and the schedule is not every week.
 The maximum participant for each session is 90 people.